JMC2002/Duckov-BetterModManager/README_en.md

 - You can now scroll the interface by dragging with the right mouse button (same behavior as left-click dragging without mods).

 ## 🔔 3.
 Notes
+- This mod  depend on [JmcModLib](https://github.com/JMC2002/JmcModLib)
 - This mod can be safely uninstalled and will not affect your save files.
 - A restart is required the first time the mod is activated.
-- This mod does not depend on any prerequisites, but if you're using a Mac and have subscribed to the Harmony.lib mod which prevents this mod from working, try moving this mod above it in the load order.
 - The principle behind enabling/disabling all mods is to enable them sequentially from the first mod entry downwards.
 It is normal to experience a brief delay if there are too many mod entries.
 - If you want to disable all mods but notice the checkbox is not checked, please check the box first.